Bharathrajzero/GreenRoute-AI/README.md

 ## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more structural information.
+This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup Ltd.